open-sauced/intro/docs/intro-to-oss/why-open-source.md

 id: why-open-source
 title: "Why Open Source?"
 sidebar_label: "Why Open Source"
-keywords: ["why open source", "why contribute to open source", "open source project contribution benefits", "Open Source", "Open Source Community"]
+keywords: ["why open source", "why contribute to open source", "open source project contribution benefits", "Open Source", "Advantages of open source software"]
 ---

 In the previous chapter, we explored the concept of open source and its history.
-Now, let's delve into the many benefits of contributing to open source projects.
+Now, let's look at the many benefits of open source software contributions.
 By understanding the advantages of open source collaboration, you'll be better equipped to leverage the opportunities it presents and make the most of your open source journey.

 ## Access to Knowledge

-One of the key benefits of contributing to open source projects is the opportunity to access a wealth of knowledge and resources.
+One of the key benefits of open source contributions is to access a wealth of knowledge and resources.
 As an open source contributor, you'll be able to:

 1. **Learn from real-world projects**: Open source projects provide a unique opportunity to study and learn from real-world codebases.
 By examining how other developers have tackled complex problems, you can gain insights into best practices, design patterns, and cutting-edge techniques that you can apply to your own projects.